zardosht/devops_notes/linux_basics/linux_basics_notes.md

 * `ls -al`: long list, and show hidden files
 * `ls -lt`: list all files sorted on last modified date, use `ls -ltr` for reverse order

+## Getting Help

+* `whatis`: displays a one line help of what a command does
+* `man`: shows man pages of a command
+* `--help`, `-h`: most commands have this option to show help
+* `apropos`: searches through man page names and descriptions for a given keyword, useful when you want to look up all commands that contain a specific keyword